IlyasI/AMLSassignment/README.md

 Before running first install the external packages listed in requirements.txt

-Note that this code was only tested on Ubuntu and may not run on your machine.
+This code was only tested on Ubuntu and may not run on your machine.
+The saved train models were not uploaded to GitHub due to size limitations, however they are available on Google Drive: https://goo.gl/wXERtg.

 Predictions for each task on an additional unlabelled test set are provided in csv files named task_1_CNN.csv, task_1_ResNet50.csv, etc. The csv files labelled 'CNN' contain predictions obtained with the custom CNN model trained from scratch.
 The files labelled 'ResNet50' contain predictions obtained with the pretrained ResNet50 to linear SVM classifier transfer learning model.